htdebeer/pandocomatic/documentation/convert_a_series_of_documents.md

 *external pandocomatic templates*; simple values, such as strings, numbers, or Booleans, are replaced.
 Besides a template's `pandoc` property you can also customize any other property of the template.

+**Note** When using command-line option `--template`, pandocomatic will ignore any *internal pandocomatic templates* and only apply the template specified via the command-line option.

 ### Extending templates